vorSherer/code-201-prework/README.md

 1. Brush up on Algebra *(1-2 hours)*
 1. Practice the Terminal *(2-3 hours)*
 1. Read through a Git tutorial on Udemy *(1-2 hours)*
-1. Intro to JavaScript Programming Tutorial, from Kahn Academy *(estimated at 15-40 hours)*
+1. Intro to JavaScript Programming Tutorial, from Khan Academy *(estimated at 15-40 hours)*
 1. Codecademy HTML+CSS tutorial *(Codecademy estimates 10 hours)*
 1. Complete the textbook readings for Day 1 of class *(2-3 hours)*